 he placed it before his art name according to normal Japanese usage, 土屋楽山, Tsuchiya Rakuzan.

-Rakusan was born 土屋浩三 Tsuchiya Kouzou, and during his early studio years he used that name in his role as a printer/publisher or producer/distributor.
+Rakusan was born 土屋浩三, Tsuchiya Kouzou, and during his early studio years he used that name in his role as a printer/publisher or producer/distributor.
 (Note that Rakusan's correct birth date is 25 April 1896; reports of a birth date in "1886" are the result of a published typographical error.)
-The other name variations are all art names (號 gou), used by themselves or in combinations as signatures and seals on artworks and on colophons.
+The other name variations are all art names (號, gou), used by themselves or in combinations as signatures and seals on artworks and on colophons.

 For seven years (1913-1920) Rakusan was apprenticed to the great Kyoto artist 竹内栖鳳, Takeuchi Seihou, (1864-1942), usually called "Seiho".